datamechanics/jupyter-hub-example/README.md

 proxy-public   LoadBalancer   172.20.234.80    <THE_PUBLIC_IP> 80:31789/TCP   7h46m
 ```

-Navigate to https://\<THE_PUBLIC_IP\>/, put the address of your DataMechanics
-control plane (suffixed with `/notebooks`), and the API key you generated.
+Navigate to https://\<THE_PUBLIC_IP\>/ and input the API key you generated.

-Start a notebook and check its status in your DataMechanics control plane.
+Start a notebook and check its status in your Data Mechanics cluster.